georgepar/textnoiz/README.md

 #### Notes

-The authors demonstrate the benefits of including textual information to improe performance on spoken language classification tasks.
+The authors demonstrate the benefits of including textual information to improve performance on spoken language classification tasks.
 They propose a multimodal network, that takes as input the audio signal and text from utterance-level speech data and applies both feature-level and modality-level attention an their representations.
 The inputs are encoded seperately using RNNs with attention and then weighted with modality specific scores.